braboj/tutorial-os/README.md

 7. The HP Task acquires the mutex and resumes
 8. The HP Task finishes using the resource and releases the mutex
 9. The MP Task is scheduled for execution

-### 6.3.
-Lock

-A reader-writer lock allows simultaneous access for read-only operations while write operations require exclusive access.

-Multiple tasks can read at the same time, but a writing task will block others from reading or writing.
-A readers-writer block can also be implemented using semaphores and mutexes.

-### 6.4.
-Event
-Events are similar to interrupts in the sense that they are a signaling

-### 6.5.
-Common synchronziation problems

-- Deadlock
-- Starvation
-- Priority inversion

 ## 7. Task communication